 - Nonfunctional blower: A faulty motor or unbalanced fan can halt airflow over the evaporator coil.

-The next time your AC freezes up, get in touch with the NATE-certified technicians at Sunbeam Service Experts to take care of the situation.
+The next time your AC freezes up, get in touch with the ACE-certified technicians at Sunbeam Service Experts to take care of the situation.
 We have a lot of experience helping homeowners check their air conditioners, and we’re sure we can get things operating again in no time.
 Contact us at 716-427-6807 to schedule air conditioning repair in Buffalo with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.